 HOW TO APPLY

 Currently, StarFish Medical has no strict deadline for co-op applications.
 However, we strongly suggest applying 3-4 months in advance of your desired co-op term.
-Mechanical and Electrical co-op positions have historically been filled approximately 4 months in advance; for example, February for a May start date.
+Mechanical and Electrical co-op positions are posted at the start of the first month of the preceding semester and closed by the end of the same month (i.e. May for the Fall semester, September for the Winter semester and January for the Summer semester).
 Manufacturing and Industrial Design co-op positions are typically filled 2 months in advance; for example, March for a May start date.

 Our typical co-op term is 4 months.
 On a case-by-case basis, 8-month co-op positions have been made available.